 The Dieu de Bouray was found in 1815 in the pond in the Mesnil-Voysin park.
 He is featured at all Celtic art exhibitions.
 The banks of the Juine were once a place of pagan worship.

-The Pocancy tower is a factory: it was built by the Marquis de Brogglie to overlook the estate.
+The Pocancy tower is a factory: it was built by the Marquis de Brogglie to look down on the estate.

 Gather for the tour next to the bread oven.
 A sign with departure times will be on site.
-Duration of visit: approx. 30 minutes.
+Tour lasts about 30 minutes.

 Please note that not all of the chateau can be visited (private property).
 You'll visit the bread oven, the dovecote with its mobile birdhouse, the chapel and the large green salon.